-

 - Good for avoiding winning - especially when the trick is started with a low card (as most are), however sometimes even when started with a high card.

-- Another plus is that all low cards (2 - 10) only do damage to the limbs, not body or head, so you can take more.
+- Another feature is that all the low cards (2 - 10) only do damage to the limbs, not body or head, so you can take more.

-- Bad when you win a trick, because the trick gets triggered relatively early in the shoot-out (they are the first after shots).
+- They are bad when you win a trick, because it gets triggered relatively early in the shoot-out (soon after the initial shots).

 MID CARDS (6 - 10)